valgaze/speedybot/docs/patterns.md

 SpeedyBot takes care of much of the complexity around handling file uploads and exposes useful data for consumption by your application.
 Just upload a file and check for `$.file` and inspect the file's name, content-type, extension, and file-size (in bytes)

-If you want to access the raw file contents (the raw file-bytes which you can pass to another system), try `$.file.getData()`
+If you want to access the raw file contents (meaning a reference to the raw file-bytes which you can pass to another system), try `$.file.getData()`

 ```ts
 import { SpeedyBot } from "speedybot";